junshengzhou/CAP-UDF/README.md

   <img src="figs/2d_demo.png" width="780" />
 </p>

-We propose to learn a consistency-aware distance field to represent open and multi-layer shapes.
+We propose to learn a consistency-aware unsigned distance field to represent shapes and scenes with arbitary architecture.
 We show a 2D case of learning the distance field from a sparse 2D point cloud $P$ which only contains 13 points.
 The level-sets show the distance fields learned by (a) Neural-pull, (b) SAL, (c) NDF, (d) Ours.
 The color of blue and red represent positive or negative distance.
 The darker the color, the closer it is to the approximated surface.

 ## Overview
 <p align="center">